26 Free Online Movie Websites Like Crackle, YouTube and Hulu

 • Captions: Some have captions, but not all.

 When we first logged in the movie Titanic was available for free viewing.
 Roku is a simple and inexpensive box that hooks up to your TV’s HDMI input (and power source).
 You can put any number of the movie apps listed below on it for free.
-There are a number of different versions of Roku ($30 to $100) that you can get from Amazon.
+There are several different versions of Roku ($30 to $100) that you can get from Amazon.

 At MoneySmartFamily we have 4 Roku-powered TVs and love the convenience and all of the apps.